Primary Goals of Six Sigma - Invensis Learning

 Provide Career Advancement

 Are you trying to keep people focused and deliver career growth targets that make them happy?
 Giving somebody a Six Sigma green belt or black belt certification training is a perfect way to keep them interested, practicing, and pushing their career forward.
-With the Six Sigma hierarchy structure in different colored belts representing enterprise structure, professionals can take up popular Quality Management Certification courses to get ahead in their careers.
+With the Six Sigma hierarchy structure in different colored belts representing enterprise structure, professionals can take up popular Six Sigma and Quality Management Courses to get ahead in their careers.

 Improved Productivity